Close

 Business Visa Categories

-• Business visa: For commercial meetings, conferences, and negotiations (up to 90 days)
+• Business visa: For commercial meetings, conferences, and negotiations, with authorized stay period of up to 60 days

 • Investment visa: Extended validity for investors and business development activities